lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 - `engineVersion`: The engine version.
 - `apiVersion`: The version of the Vulkan API.
 This value should be the highest value of the Vulkan version that his application should use encoded according to what is stated in Vulkan specification (major, minor and patch version).
 In this case we are using version `1.1.0`.
 If you are using a newer version that has been ported to Java, use that number.

-Most of the time these attributes are set to `NULL` and `0` respectively.
+Most of the time these attributes are set to `NULL` or `0`.
 Since we are allocating the structure in the stack using the `callocStack` stack method, all the memory block associated to it will be initialized with zeros, so we do not need to explicitly set up these common attributes.

 ## Layers